go through menopause naturally

 Under healthy and balanced conditions, the adrenals can do all of this (and produce sex hormones) without struggle.

-However, there’s one thing that will for sure throw the adrenals off balance: stress.
+However, there’s one thing that will for sure throw the body’s stress response system – and particularly, the adrenals – off balance: chronic stress.

 So, what types of stress put the adrenals on overload?